Jason2Brownlee/QuakeBotArchive/research/essays/b23_reaper.md

    1828  5 Jun  1996 B06chg.txt
 ```

 The readme lists the release date as October 12th 1996, matching the announcement on "Excalibur's Rumbles" and is taken as the release date.
-The file timestamps in the release are a close match, listing September 11th, with one file having a release date of June 5th.
-Perhaps this file was prepared by Steve on a different system.
+The file timestamps in the release are very different, listing September 11th, with one file having a release date of June 5th.
+Perhaps this and the previous release were prepared by Steve on a different system with messed-up date-time configuration.

 	Title    : The Reaper Bot
 	Filename : reaprb06.zip